aschwenn/interview-prep/leetcode/medium.md

 `L0 → L1 → … → Ln - 1 → Ln`
 Reorder the list to be on the following form:
 `L0 → Ln → L1 → Ln - 1 → L2 → Ln - 2 → …`
-You may not modify the values in the list's nodes.
-Only nodes themselves may be changed.
+You may not modify the values in the list's javascripts.
+Only javascripts themselves may be changed.
 ### Example
 ```
 Input: head = [1,2,3,4]